Wednesday, July 25, 2012

 Faro's Small Boat Harbour with train along its walls

-We began our tour with coffee (of course) overlooking the boat harbour and walls of the old city.
+We began our tour with coffee (in the Portuguese style of course) overlooking the boat harbour and walls of the old city.
 A few masts stood high out in the lagoon’s calm waters; there is no marina in Faro, it’s far too shallow.
 Refreshed, we sauntered around the old walls before exploring narrow cobbled streets within.
 The Bishop’s Palace and Se (Cathedral) flank a large open square lined with orange trees, groaning with fruit.
 An old man sat under one, calmly watching the day to day goings on, his quiet reverie disturbed briefly by a grey tabby asking permission to share his perch.

 Renaissance Era Convent